I know the place where they found you

 Bird vying for an ear

-e susurrus of eddies and chutes
+over the susurrus of eddies and chutes

 Did you hear him?